Bright-Shard/bargo/README.md

 # Bargo

 **Bargo** is a wrapper around Cargo that provides more features to make a more feature-complete build system.
 It's goal is to simplify complex workspaces and projects that already push Cargo's boundaries.
+It acts nearly like a drop-in Cargo binary; every argument Bargo supports is identical to its argument in Cargo (though it does not support every Cargo argument, so it's not a complete drop-in).

 Bargo only has 1 dependency ([boml](https://github.com/bright-shard/boml), a TOML parser with 0 dependencies), and should compile in mere seconds.

+*This project was written without the assistance of GitHub CodeStealer, OpenAI's ChatGPThief, or other similar content-stealing predictive algorithms.*

 # To-Do

 Everything below this is what Bargo should look like when it's finished; unfortunately, it's not all yet implemented.

+- [x] Bargo build
+	- [x] Release mode
+	- [x] Custom targets
+	- [x] Features
 - [x] Custom crate paths
 - [x] Custom build targets
 	- [x] Multiple targets per crate
+	- [x] Custom targets (target.json)
 - [x] Enabling unstable cargo features
 - [x] Direct cargo arguments
 - [x] The default-build setting
 - [x] Prebuild dependencies
+	- [x] Crate features
+	- [x] Custom targets
+	- [x] Prevent cyclic dependences
-- [ ] Post-build scripts
+- [x] Post-build scripts
 	- [ ] Environment variables
 - [ ] Bargo run
+	- [ ] Release mode
+	- [ ] Features
 - [ ] The default-run setting
 - [ ] Custom runners
+- [ ] Stable config format

 Essentially, `bargo build` is implemented, but `bargo run` is not.
-Post-build scripts have some limitations.
+Building has a few limitations.
+I'm working on what environment variables to provide to post-build scripts.
+Bargo is also unstable (hence it being version 0), and there's nothing preventing breaking changes at the moment.
+I'd like to have editions, similar to Rust.

 # What Bargo Adds

 Bargo adds:
-- **Post-build scripts**: These act just like regular build scripts, but run *after* a crate builds, instead of before.
+- **Post-build scripts**: These act like regular build scripts, but run *after* a crate builds, instead of before.
 - **Per-crate targets**: Compile different crates in the same workspace for different target triples.
 Crates can also be compiled for multiple target triples.
-- **Per-crate Cargo features**: Enable different unstable Cargo features for different crates in the workspace.
+- **Per-crate unstable Cargo features**: Enable different unstable Cargo features for individual crates in a workspace.
+- **Binary dependencies**: Guarantee that another binary crate in the workspace gets built before the current one.

 These features are just the ones I've needed for my operating system, [bs](https://github.com/bright-shard/bs).
 If there's other features that you want, open a GitHub issue and request them!